bmclku/bmclku.github.io/content/_index.md

   #     text: |
   #       The **Wowchemy Research Group** has been a center of excellence for Artificial Intelligence research, teaching, and practice since its founding in 2016.

-  - block: hero
+  - block: markdown
     content:
       title: Welcome to the Human-Machine Vision Lab!
-      Subtitle: Our team endeavors to uncover the complex computational mechanisms behind visual cognition in humans and machines
+      text: Our team endeavors to uncover the complex computational mechanisms behind visual cognition in humans and machines
       # primary_action:
       #   text: Get Started
       #   url: https://hugoblox.com/templates/